aljorhythm/aljorhythm/presentations/thoughtworks-launch-lightning-talk.md

         - we want food

 2. Seek out the bounds
+    - alot of times need to know what it is not
+        - null hypothesis
     - What did people at the core / origin say
         - What are they saying about those claiming to be X but are mistaken
         - How have their thoughts evolved
+    - What those outside the core say
         - The most vibrant arguments over whether B is X

 - #NoEstimates
 - No QA Teams